MIDCOAST SAILING CENTER

 Picture

 34' Persistence began her life in the 1950s when her keel was stretched by a Friendship fisherman.
 He set up some frames and became terminally ill.
 The back bone sat for 60 yrs until the Museum received it and our volunteers finished it off as a fishing sloop as was intended.
 She is now an able, hansom craft.
+AVAILABLE FOR CHARTER AND PRIVATE SAILING LESSONS

-(1) Muscongus Bay Sloop
+Muscongus Bay Sloop

 Picture